stevedekorte/strvct.net/docs/ProjectOverview.md

 ## Abstract

-By exposing domain (business) objects directly to users and automatically generating user interfaces and handling storage, naked objects [1] aimed to simplify and accelerate software development.
-Despite these advantages, usability limitations have restricted it's adoption to internal tools and prototypes.
+Naked objects 1 aimed to simplify and accelerate software development by exposing domain (business) objects directly to users and automatically generating user interfaces and handling storage.
+Despite these advantages, usability limitations have restricted its adoption to internal tools and prototypes.

-While functionally complete, these systems often lack the interface patterns <!--and visual appeal--> expected in end-user applications.
-This paper describes (at a high level) a new approach to help address these limitations and introduces an open-source JavaScript client-side framework called **[Strvct](https://github.com/stevedekorte/strvct.net)** that implements it.
+While functionally complete, these systems often lack the interface patterns expected in end-user applications.
+This paper describes (at a high level) a new approach to help address these limitations and introduces an open-source JavaScript client-side framework called [Strvct](https://github.com/stevedekorte/strvct.net)\*\* that implements it.

 <!--
 ## Introduction